 Electricity, Telephone and Internet Access

 The standard in Costa Rica is the same as in the United States: 110 volts AC (60 cycles).
-However, three-pronged outlets can be scarce, so it's helpful to bring along an adapter.
+Some electric outlets only have 2 prong sockets, so an adapter may be needed for 3 prong plugs.

-Although the water in San José is generally safe to drink, water quality varies outside the city.
-It would be best to drink bottled water and avoid ice.
+Although the water in Costa Rica is generally safe to drink, water quality varies in some cities.
+It would be best to use bottled water and avoid ice.

 Language & Currency

-Spanish is the official language of Costa Rica.
-However, in most tourist areas, you'll be surprised by how well Costa Ricans speak English.
+Spanish is the official language of Costa Rica, but English is widely spoken.
 The Costa Rican currency is called the “colon”.
-US dollars and major credit cards are widely accepted.
 Check the current exchange rate here.
+Many businesses will accept U.S. Dollars and major credit cards are widely accepted.

-Costa Rica is on Central Standard Time (same as Chicago and St. Louis), 6 hours behind Greenwich Mean Time.
+Costa Rica is on Central Standard Time, 6 hours behind Greenwich Mean Time (-6 GMT).
 Costa Rica does not use daylight saving time, so the time difference is an additional hour April through October.

 Costa Rica is located in Central America, bordering both the Caribbean Sea and the North Pacific Ocean, between Nicaragua (to the north) and Panama (to the south).
-Costa Rica encompasses a total of 31,752 square miles (51,100 square kilometers) - slightly smaller than West Virginia.
-The highest point is Cerro Chirripo at 12,532 feet (3,810 meters).
+Costa Rica encompasses a total of 19,700 square miles (51,100 square kilometers).

 The population of Costa Rica is 4.9 Million (2015) with approximately 350,000 living in the province of Guanacaste.